 The assessment of SICR and the calculation of ECL both incorporate forward-looking information.
 The Company has performed historical analysis and identified the key economic variables impacting credit risk and ECL for each portfolio.
-The Company assessed that the key economic variables are unemployment rates for 2021 and 2020.
+The Company assessed that the key economic variables are unemployment rates for 2022 and 2021.

 These economic variables and their associated impact on the PD, EAD and LGD vary by financial instrument.
 Expert judgment has also been applied in this process.
-Forecasts of these economic variables (the "base economic scenario") are based on the economic data from the International Monetary Fund (IMF) from year 2022 until 2026.
+Forecasts of these economic variables (the "base economic scenario") are based on the economic data from the International Monetary Fund (IMF) from year 2023 until 2027.
 The impact of these economic variables on the PD, EAD and LGD has been determined by performing statistical regression analysis to understand the impact changes in these variables have had historically on default rates and on the components of EAD and LGD.

 In addition to the base economic scenario, the best value economically spanning from the historical years is taken (upside forecasts).
 A similar approach applies for the downside forecasts.
 The scenario weightings are determined by a combination of statistical analysis and expert credit judgement, taking account of the range of possible outcomes each chosen scenario is representative of.
-The per-scenario Forward Looking Adjustments were assigned probability weights of 70% for the base scenario and 15% for each of the upside and downside forecast in 2021 and 50% for the base scenario, and 25% for each of the upside and downside forecast in 2020.
+The per-scenario Forward Looking Adjustments were assigned probability weights of 70% for the base scenario and 15% for each of the upside and downside forecast in 2022 and 2021.